pgardias/pgardias.github.io/_pages/links.md

 <a name="essays"></a>
-### Essays
+### Essays & Writing
-Just about any one of [Paul Graham's](http://www.paulgraham.com/articles.html) essays can satiate interests in technology, startups, and philosophy relating to the two
+Just about any one of Paul Graham's [essays](http://www.paulgraham.com/articles.html) can satiate interests in technology, startups, and philosophy relating to the two

 [The Bitter Lesson](http://incompleteideas.net/IncIdeas/BitterLesson.html) by Rich Sutton reminds of the reality of working with persistent computational power growth